ThatQuiz Test Library Take this test now

 A) Cabinet members

-B) People elected to serve as president
+B) People elected to serve in the legislature

 C) People elected to serve as governors